Republish our investigations

 Yet for residents, the harm is right before their eyes: A community facing potential extinction.

-Environment investigations in your inbox: Sign up for the Center for Public Integrity's Watchdog email.
+Don't miss another Environment investigation: Sign up for the Center for Public Integrity's Watchdog email.

 ‘Keep Out’ signs where residents frolicked